Academic Innovation Grants

 In accepting a grant, the faculty member agrees to:

-- Submit an electronic final report (maximum 500 words), including a financial report, to the CTL Advisory Board by January 2025 or May 2025, depending on when the project is implemented and evaluated.
+- Submit an electronic final report (maximum 500 words), including a financial report, to the CTL Advisory Board by May June 1, 2027.

 - Write a short description of the grant work for the CTL website.